Since your copy represents you, your brand, and your value proposition, it’s wise to seek out all the ways you can improve it.

 For copywriters, there is a place for lengthy, epic content, yet a short, well timed post may be more effective than anything you’ve ever written.
 This post is 400 words exactly.
 It’s digital fast food.

-As the title graphic (courtesy of BiteTheBuzz.com) shows, consumers want it fast, simple and in the drive through lane.
+Consumers want info fast, simple and in the drive through lane.
 The average visitor has an attention span of about 2 to 3 seconds (even less on an ad loaded smartphone) and if your message isn’t simple, direct and digestible, they will leave.
 Speed and Simplicity are that important.

 7 Quick Tips – Fast Food for Successful Writers